Photo by Jeff Gammons StormVisuals/Shutterstock

 American Airlines: For travelers scheduled to fly through/to/from select airports in Georgia, North Carolina, and South Carolina between September 1–7, 2019, change fees and fare differences will be waived as long as the new flight departs by September 15, 2019, and tickets are in the same fare class.
 For waivers to airports in Florida and the Bahamas, travelers must have original travel dates from August 29 to September 6 and be traveling on a new flight by September 14.
 Read American’s full travel alert.

 JetBlue: The airline is waiving change and cancellation fees for travelers flying to/from/through Florida, Georgia, South Carolina, and the Bahamas.
 Per state, the airline has different rules about when new travel must be completed, so it’s worth checking out the fine print here.

 Southwest: Southwest doesn’t ever have change fees, but it is waiving the $95 pet fare for travelers flying with small vaccinated domestic dogs or cats to/from select cities in Florida and South Carolina.
-More information on Southwest’s rebooking policy in the wake of Dorian can be found here.
+Find more information on Southwest’s rebooking policy in the wake of Dorian.